1,000 Years: Music

 Tucker said that her influences for this album included The Lion and the Cobra, as well as The Slits, The Raincoats, and The English Beat.
-She also named Patti Smith, Chrissie Hynde and Sinead O’Connor as influences in an interview with PopMatters.
+She also named Patti Smith, Chrissie Hynde and Sinéad O'Connor as influences in an interview with PopMatters.
 Tucker's singing on the album is much more subdued and intimate than it was on her work with Sleater-Kinney, when her voice was distinctive for its strong, surging sound.
 However, she occasionally returns to the full force of her "banshee" voice for which she was previously well-known, for example on "Riley".

 1,000 Years has been compared, both favorably and unfavorably, to Tucker's work with Sleater-Kinney, with the general conclusion being that the album's style differs significantly from that of Sleater-Kinney.
-For example, Pitchfork Media wrote that “fans jonesing for a Sleater-Kinney fix will be disappointed.”
+For example, Pitchfork Media wrote that "fans jonesing for a Sleater-Kinney fix will be disappointed."
 Rolling Stone and Drowned in Sound noted the increased usage of piano and cello, among other instruments, on this album as opposed to in Sleater-Kinney's music.
-DiS singled out the organ on ‘Handed Love’ as well as the military rhythm of 'Half a World Away' as examples of this.
+DiS singled out the organ on "Handed Love" as well as the military rhythm of "Half a World Away" as examples of this.

 Lyrics

-It has been noted that Tucker's marriage seems to have influenced the album's lyrics, in particular those of "Half a World Away" and "It's Always Summer."
+It has been noted that Tucker's marriage seems to have influenced the album's lyrics, in particular those of "Half a World Away" and "It's Always Summer".
 Regarding the album's lyrics, Ann Powers of the Los Angeles Times wrote that they discuss the process of coming to recognize changes in one's reality and surroundings.

 Tour

-Tucker toured on both U.S. coasts to support the 1,000 Years album, in addition to dates in other parts of the country.
-Additionally, on May 3, 2011, Corin opened for M. Ward at the Crystal Ballroom, in Portland, Oregon.
-In a Kill Rock Stars press release, Tucker stated that she was no longer able to tour for as long as she once could, and that "We’re definitely playing shows, but it’s more like a week here, a week there."
+Tucker toured on both U.S. coasts to support 1,000 Years, in addition to dates in other parts of the country.
+Additionally, on May 3, 2011, Tucker opened for M. Ward at the Crystal Ballroom, in Portland, Oregon.
+In a Kill Rock Stars press release, Tucker stated that she was no longer able to tour for as long as she once could, and that "We're definitely playing shows, but it's more like a week here, a week there."